rungulus/Bucket/README.md

 - If the bot sends long messages of random characters/words, try raising the `frequencyPenalty` value

+> [!NOTE]
-I'd recommend looking up some further info on these penalties and how they work on the backend for further tuning, [this article](https://medium.com/@pushparajgenai2025/understanding-presence-penalty-and-frequency-penalty-in-openai-chat-completion-api-calls-2e3a22547b48) is a good read.
+> I'd recommend looking up some further info on these penalties and how they work on the backend for further tuning, [this article](https://medium.com/@pushparajgenai2025/understanding-presence-penalty-and-frequency-penalty-in-openai-chat-completion-api-calls-2e3a22547b48) is a good read.
 ## Contributing
 Feel Free!
 If you want to change something just open a PR.